resoursea/api/README.md

 - Define the dependencies of each method and these dependencies will be constructed and injected whenever necessary.

-- Resources could define a constructor `Init` method, it will be used to construct the Resource every time it needs to be injected.
+- Resources could define a constructor `New` method, it will be used to construct the Resource every time it needs to be injected.

 - If you define the initial state of some Resource, it will be injected in the constructor method every time it was requested.